PARENT HANDBOOK

 ↟ Heavy-weight: a thick layer of wool or fleece

-***When it is fairly warm you will find a base layer under rain paints and a fleece or rain coat is sufficient.
-During really cold months, using all three layers under rain pants is necessary to keep your child warm and dry.
+***When temperatures are 40-50 degrees outside, you will find a base layer under rain paints and a fleece under a rain coat is sufficient.
+During really cold days, using all three layers under rain pants may be necessary to keep your child warm and dry.
 On top, a base layer and mid-layer are helpful under a fleece or rain coat.

 PANTS: